liuyxpp/liuyxpp.github.io/research/index.md

 ### Topics

-* The phase structures of weakly charged polymer solutions.

-* The microphase separation structures in confined polymer systems.
+* The microphase-separated nanostructures in confined polymer systems
+* Directed self-assembly and defect removal processes.

-* Beyond mean-field theory for polymer solutions and block copolymers.
+* Beyond mean-field theories for polymer solutions and block copolymers
+* The phase behavior of weakly charged polymer solutions

 ### Research Notes

 * [A Quick Guide to the Self-Consistent Field Theory in Polymer Physics]({% post_url 2014-05-26-scft-guide %})
 * [Lecture Notes in Polymer Physics]({% post_url 2014-05-26-pp-notes %})

 ## Ultrathin Film Polymer Crystallization